UTS Apple Developer Academy logo

 How to apply

-All UTS students are invited to apply now for the 20 May to 14 June 2024 Apple Foundation Program.
+All UTS students are invited to apply now for the May 2026 Apple Foundation Program.
+Applications close on 19th April.

 Two people having a discussion with their laptop and phone on the table in the background